10lite/10lite/README.md

 <h1>Hi 👋</h1>
 I'm a student who currently wanders around different technologies on web and software development, passionately looking into developing useful and creative applications.

-- 🔭 I’m currently working on developing Next.js applications.
+- 🔭 I’m currently working on developing React applications with Next and Tailwind.

 - 🌱 I’m currently learning deeper on **Front-end development**.